watchdogoblivion/offsec-python/docs/wrfuzzer.md

 </html>
 ```

-                Response status: 200 - Response length: 1110
+                Response status: 200 - Response length: 1110 - Fuzz text: ['web', 'config']

         If any help is required, the standard --help and -h is available for all flags and descriptions.

 #### Sample module wrfuzzer - Login

     Example:
-        In the browser, go to a page that allows a file upload.
+        In the browser, go to a page that takes the credentials with which you will submit
+        for logging in.
             http://10.10.10.10/manager/html

         Launch burp suite and turn on proxy intercept.